GraceAlaye/my-awesome-lesson/README.md

 console.log("Last Name: " + person.lastName);
 ```

-** TODO 4 :** lets give our player a cool status, what are they known as
+** TODO 4 :** lets give our player a cool status, what are they known as.
+In this step we are going to just throw in a
+cool status for our player and this will print out what they are commonly known as.
 ```javascript
 #!/usr/bin/env node